marcelolazzari/Fancy2048/README.md

 - **Local Storage**: Your best score and theme preferences are saved locally.
 - **Sound Effects**: Enable or disable sound effects for tile movements and merges.
 - **Leaderboard**: Compete with other players and see your ranking on the leaderboard.
+- **Change Color**: Change the hue of the game elements for a personalized experience.

 ## How to Play